 The use of a credit card, or any form of debt for that matter, can be looked at as “pulled forward demand”.
 You are buying something that you either cannot, or choose not to, pay for in full.
 Delaying purchases that can be put off or eliminated entirely will help you plan around the debt roll up strategy.

 The key to aggressively paying off credit card debt using money from your available budget is not to create any new debt!

 Here is a basic example graph of what a debt roll up strategy would look like with 6 accounts:

 The CRN debt relief program is designed to offer debt solutions that involve one on one support, guidance and service.
 It is rare for someone implementing a debt roll up strategy to need to pay anyone for support.
 If you are working with a debt roll up strategy, and have a unique situation where CRN membership would be of value, call us and we can talk about it.

 Otherwise: If your credit card and other debt is a problem, but you have room in your household budget to use the debt roll up method, you may benefit from joining a community that supports this approach.
-Check out ready for zero and look at some of the fantastic technology tools they have available for free!
+Check out some of the fantastic technology tools available for free!